Bahler-Lab/pyphe/README.md

   -h, --help            show this help message and exit --grid GRID           This option is required (all others have defaults set)
                         and specifies the grid in which the colonies are arranged.
+You can use automatic grid detection using one of the following parameters: auto_96, auto_384 or auto_1536.
+Automatic grid correction will not work if the colony grid is not aligned with the image borders.
-The argument has to be in the form of 6 integer numbers separated by "-": <number of colony rows>-<number of colony columns>-<x-position of the
+                        Images should contain only agar and colonies, avaoid having borders.
+It might fail or produce unexpected results if there are whole rows/columns missing.
+In those cases, it is easy to define hard-wired grid positions.
+If you are using the fixture provided with pyphe, we have preconfigured these for you.
+Depending on the pinning density, use pp3_96, pp3_384 or pp3_1536.
+Otherwise, the argument has to be in the form of 6 integer numbers separated by "-": <number of colony rows>-<number of colony columns>-<x-position of
-                        top left colony>-<y-position of the top left colony>-<x-position of the bottom right
+                        the top left colony>-<y-position of the top left colony>-<x-position of the bottom right
                         colony>-<y-position of the bottom right colony>.
                         Positions must be integers and are the distance in number of pixels from the image origin in each dimension (x is width dimension, y is height dimension).
 The image origin is, in line with scikit- image, in the top left corner.
+Pixel positions are easily determined using programs such as Microsoft Paint, by simply hovering the mouse over a position.
   --pattern PATTERN     Pattern describing files to analyse.
 This follows
                         standard unix convention and can be used to specify subfolders in which to look for images